The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 8. Controller Layer

-Create src/controllers/userController.ts
+Create src/modules/users/users.controller.ts:

 import { Request, Response, NextFunction } from 'express';

-import { UserService } from '../services/userService';
+import { UserService } from './users.service';

-import { ApiResponse } from '../types';
+import { ApiResponse } from './users.types';

 export class UserController {